 Developmental

 The program in Developmental Psychology began in 1999 and currently has 7 core-faculty representing research interests in cognitive development and social development, as well as emphasis in infancy through emerging adulthood.
-At this time, the program is directed by Dr. David Geary.
+At this time, the program is directed by Dr. Jordan Booker

 The major emphasis of our program is research training.
 Graduate students engage in research with their primary advisor beginning in their first semester in the program and take supporting coursework.
 They gain a strong background in statistics and research methodology, in addition to social and cognitive development.
 The department provides financial support to students (tuition waiver plus a monthly stipend) through research, teaching assistantships or fellowships.
 Students are supported for at least five years and, generally, throughout their graduate training if they are in the program longer than five years.